Articles » Latest Articles

 Outside of enhanced due diligence, adverse media checks are an effective way to protect the reputation of your company should you be partnering with another business.
 In these cases it is likely that you would know if there were any adverse media stories affecting the goodwill towards this business; but, by reviewing social media and blogs, adverse media is an incredibly effective tool for gauging public sentiment.
 Should a company hold a poor public opinion, partnering with them may tarnish your company’s reputation.

-Adverse media monitoring
+Adverse Media monitoring

 As well as including adverse media checks in the pre-onboarding due diligence process it is also possible to monitor an individual or organisation for adverse media stories.
 The Red Flag Alert adverse media monitoring function continuously scans the internet and reports if adverse media arises.